zack-bitcoin/amoveo/docs/white_paper.md

 * [Official chalang github repository](https://github.com/zack-bitcoin/chalang)
 * Used for the smart contracts in the channels.
 * Chalang has two stacks for storing values during computation, so you can write highly optimized forth-style code.
-* Chalang has variables for storing values, so you can write easier to read javascript-style code.
 * Chalang functions are tail call optimized, so you don't have to worry about call stack overflow when you do lots of recursion.
-* Chalang forth-like compiler is the compiler that was used to write the smart contracts currently in use on the testnet.
+* Chalang lisp compiler is the compiler that was used to write the smart contracts currently in use on the testnet.

 ## Lightning Network - Smart Contracts with more than 2 Participants

 Amoveo uses the hub and spoke model.
 Each user finds a hub to make a channel with.
 The user pays the hub a fee to route their payments and bets where they need to go using the lightning network.
 Lightning contracts are made by hash time-locking and similar techniques.
 This connects multiple bets from different channels together.
 Either they all update, or they all do not update.
 This way users can participate in a smart contract that has more than two participants.